 The surprising ways that fermented and cultured foods support your health.

-Check out the link to my special Spotify playlist of episodes focused on Gut Health below...
+Check out my special Spotify playlist of episodes dedicated to Gut Health here!

 I try to eat some bugs almost every day.
 I'm not talking about insects--although, as I talked about in my 2022 episode on "micro-livestock," insects such as crickets and mealworms are gaining market share as a humane and environmentally-sustainable source of high quality protein.
 But today I'm talking about microscopic bugs—specifically, the beneficial bacteria that are naturally present in foods like yogurt or kefir.